honeycombio/academy-instrumentation-java/README.md

 Once you run the application, you can send traces to Honeycomb.
 Then you can practice improving the instrumentation for better observability.

+### GitHub Codespaces setup

+Open the repository on GitHub.
+Open the `<> Code` dropdown down menu.

+Select the `Codespaces` tab.
+Create a codespace on main.

 ### GitPod setup